EPR Compliance

 France's EPR system, managed primarily by CITEO (formerly Eco-Emballages), is notable for its aggressive fee modulation based on eco-design criteria.

-Total Cost for a Mid-Sized Company: €60,000–€300,000 per year in EPR fees (highly dependent on packaging design choices).
+Total Cost for a Mid-Sized Company: €120,000 to €450,000 per year in EPR fees for a mid-sized company selling 500 tonnes of mixed packaging annually into France (highly dependent on packaging design, material choices, and recyclability profile).

 Italy: CONAI System